 Contemplating a cardboard coffin?
-Here’s everything you need to know: Plus our 10 step factsheet
+Here’s everything you need to know: Plus a 10 step factsheet

 Are you set on simplicity?
 Do you believe biodegradable is better?
 Could your coffin choice help you through the grieving process?